Jeddah Club

 Jeddah Sports Club (نادي جدة) is a Saudi Arabian professional football club based in Jeddah.
 Founded in 1968, the club competes in the Saudi First Division League, the second tier in the Saudi Arabian football league system.
 It has a women's section.

 History

 The club was founded in 1968 under the name of Al-Bahri Club as a merger of five clubs; Radwa, Al-Salam, Al-Tasami, Al-Taleb, and Al-Hilal Al-Bahri.
 They changed their name to Al-Thagher Club before changing it once again to Al-Rabee Club in 1973.
 On 25 September 2016, the club once again changed their name this time to Jeddah Sports Club.
-The club's current president is Faisal Al-Saifi, who has been serving as its president since October 2020.
+The club's current president is Faisal Al-Saifi, who has been serving as the president since October 2020.